BMayhew/awesome-sites-to-test-on/readme.md

 - [VAmPI The Vulnerable API (Based on OpenAPI 3)](https://github.com/erev0s/VAmPI)
 - [Firing Range](https://public-firing-range.appspot.com/) - Hosted Site with multiple application security issues.
 - [OWASP Vulnerable Web Applications Directory](https://owasp.org/www-project-vulnerable-web-applications-directory/) - This is a list of other vulnerable web applications that can be used for testing.
+- [Supercar Showdown](https://hack-yourself-first.com/) - A website provided by Troy Hunt to practice security testing.

 ## Mobile Testing